mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 ### The `sx` prop

-The easiest way to add style overrides for a one-off situation is to use the [`sx` prop](/system/basics/#the-sx-prop), which is available on all Material UI components.
+The [`sx` prop](/system/basics/#the-sx-prop) is the best option for adding style overrides to a single instance of a component in most cases.
-Here is an example:
+It can be used with all Material UI components.

 {{"demo": "SxProp.js" }}